These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-No, the Health Center Program governance requirements do not apply to Native American tribes or tribal groups under the Indian Self-Determination Act, or urban Indian organizations under the Indian Health Care Improvement Act (25 U.S.C.
+No, the Health Center Program governance requirements do not apply to health centers operated by Native American tribes or tribal groups under the Indian Self-Determination Act, or urban Indian organizations under the Indian Health Care Improvement Act (25 U.S.C.
 1651).

 -